zvtoth/zvtoth.github.io/2_teaching/Euclid.md

 - <a href="https://mathcs.clarku.edu/~djoyce/java/elements/bookI/bookI.html" target="_blank"> An interactive online version of the *Elements* </a>
+- <a href="https://www.youtube.com/playlist?list=PLrkQ3hzZrc4j9gT0z--_CiFzQLeVb32hQ" target="_blank"> Some Youtube demonstrations of the propositions </a>
 - <a href="https://www.claymath.org/library/historical/euclid/" target="_blank"> The *Elements* in manuscript </a>
 - <a href="https://thomasaquinas.edu/a-liberating-education/why-we-study-mathematics" target="_blank">Why study math, even at a seminary?</a>
 - <a href="https://mathcs.clarku.edu/~djoyce/java/elements/bookI/propI9.html" target="_blank"> Please don't waste your time trying to trisect an angle </a>